 Dashboards don’t last forever.
 They may always have the latest data, but they may not stay relevant for users.
 As business challenges and goals change, so must dashboards.

 We want to help you start off the year right, ensuring that dashboards adapt to fit to your strategy and operations.
-Use this list of questions to help you evaluate whether your dashboards need an update.
+Use this list of questions to help you check whether your dashboards need an update.

 1. Are you changing strategy or setting new goals in 2018?